Another work in progress; any thoughts/feedback

 of taurine-conjugated bile acids to fuel sulfite-based respiration, which was

-offset by supplementation of fish oil/n-3 PUFAs 111.
-Of note however, in people with moderate hypercholesterolemia
+offset by supplementation of fish oil/n-3 PUFAs 117.
+Of note, in people with moderate hypercholesterolemia exchanging

 Oxylipin-induced homeostasis